What is Cluster Analysis?

 Below are some of the types of factoring.

 - Principal component factoring – Most commonly used method where factor weights are computed to extract the maximum possible variance and continues until there is no meaningful variance left.

-- Canonical factor analysis – Finds factors which have the highest canonical correlation with the observed variables
+- Canonical factor analysis – Finds factors that have the highest canonical correlation with the observed variables

-- Common factor analysis – Seeks the least number of factors which can account for the common variance of a set of variables
+- Common factor analysis – Seeks the least number of factors that can account for the common variance of a set of variables

 - Image factoring – Based on the correlation matrix where each variable is predicted from the others using multiple regression